wilsonmar/VisualStudio/PerfTest.md

 ## <a name="AnalyzeLogs"> Analyze Logs</a>
 It's rather rare, but some performance issues are identified by looking into the "weeds" https://msdn.microsoft.com/en-us/magazine/dn519926.aspx

+## <a name="#rchiveRuns"> Archive Run Outputs</a>
+The general rule is that, on average, runs generate **10 GB** of data per run.

+Each DVD stores up to 4 GB of data, but do provide 30 years of stable storage.

+USB hard drives now can store 1 TB (1,000 GB) for $100 each.

+PROTIP:
+Define a naming convention for run outputs so you can separate out files in a way that you can reassemble them again later.

+The dimensions in the hierarchy of run outputs.

+ * Analysis of results include notes about each run.
+ * Raw results
+ * Custom programs to parse data
+ * Parsed data